What is Customer Retention, Its Metrics, Strategies & Examples

 Customer retention measures how effectively a business keeps its existing customers over time - a vital performance indicator tied directly to growth and profitability.
 In today’s market, retaining customers often matters more than acquiring new ones because loyal customers spend more, refer others, and cost less to maintain.
-This article explores what customer retention truly means, why it’s essential, how to measure it with key metrics, and proven strategies - complete with real-world examples of brands turning retention into a long-term growth engine.
+This article explores what customer retention truly means, why it’s essential, how to measure it with key metrics, and proven customer retention strategies - complete with real-world examples of brands turning retention into a long-term growth engine.

 What Is Customer Retention?